 This larger-than-life image of a naked, pregnant woman was born out of Dumas’ endeavour to create a different and more honest type of Venus than those produced by male artists, such as the Birth of Venus by Botticelli.
 Dumas based this image on Inanna, also known as Ishtar, the Sumerian predecessor of Aphrodite and Venus, a powerful goddess of love, sex and fertility.

-Dumas’ painting Teeth is a striking contrast to the soft, moist and inviting lips that we are accustomed to see in popular images and advertising.
+Dumas’ painting Teeth is a striking contrast to the soft, moist and inviting lips that we are accustomed to seeing in popular images and advertising.
 Far from pouting seductively, this mouth with clenched white teeth, is insulting and cursing – even threatening.
-Dumas has said that the image is based on a small black and white photograph of Maria Callas.
+Dumas has said that the image is based on a small black-and-white photograph of Maria Callas.

 The intriguing title of this painting challenges conventional ideas about painters.
 In place of an adult male artist, the painter is a larger-than-life girl, who engages the viewer with a menacing stare, her hands covered in red and blue paint.
 Based on a photo of Dumas’ daughter as a child, the painting is deeply autobiographical.